Episode 282

 Lauren went home that night to take care of her own household and planned to check in on Jenny and her kids the very next day, right after her shift at the local family restaurant.

-She expected to see Jenny lounging around, enjoying the day with her girls in their newly cleaned trailer.
+She expected to see Jenny lounging around, enjoying the day with her girls and their newly cleaned trailer.

 Lauren certainly hadn't pictured herself dialing 911.